HappyLuckYesterday/Chit-Chat-App/README.md

 # Chit Chat App

-Chit Chat is a basic chat Application that is build using the NodeJS, ExpressJS, Socket.io.
+Chit Chat is a basic real-time chat Application that is build using the NodeJS, ExpressJS, Socket.io.